 The disadvantages of redeemable preference shares are as follows-

-- These kinds of shares are feasible for the companies to redeem only when the call price of the shares are lower the current market price of the shares, otherwise, it’s logical for the company to go for share repurchases instead.
+- These kinds of shares are feasible for the companies to redeem only when the call price of the shares is lower than the current market price.
+Otherwise, it’s logical for the company to go for share repurchases instead.

-- The company needs to wait for the time predetermined during issuing the shares before being able to redeem the shares.
+- The company needs to wait for the time predetermined while issuing the shares before being able to redeem the shares.

 Limitations of Redeemable Preference Shares

 The limitations of redeemable preference shares are as follows-